 HeatingForce is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

 Are you thinking about ditching your gas boiler?
-With 4 million UK households living off our coveted gas-grid, it’s conceivable that you may find yourself living where there’s no mains gas; or, perhaps you’re looking to outpace the impending gas boiler ban and get on board with green technology before the Government makes you.
+With 4 million UK households living off our coveted gas-grid, it’s conceivable that you may find yourself living where there’s no mains gas; or, perhaps you’re looking to outpace the impending gas boiler ban of 2025 and get on board with green technology.

-Whatever the reason, there are many alternatives types of boilers to gas boilers, and we discuss them all right here in the post; keep reading to find out more!
+Whatever the reason, there are many alternative types of boilers to gas boilers, and we discuss them all right here in the post; keep reading to find out more!

 Table of Contents

-If you’re thinking of getting rid of a gas boiler or simply don’t want to buy a new one, there are many other ways to heat your home.
+If you’re thinking of getting rid of a gas boiler or simply don’t want to buy a new one, there are many other types of central heating systems:

 - Biomass boilers